EquityTeam Gold Logo Silver Text

 Know Your Tax Forms and Deadlines

-The most common form for landlords is Schedule E (Form 1040), which reports rental income and expenses.
+The most common form for rental property owners is Schedule E (Form 1040), which reports rental income and expenses.
 Other forms you may need include:

 • Form 4562 for depreciation